John H. Holdridge: Career

 John Holdridge's first State Department posting was as US Vice Consul, Embassy of the United States, Bangkok, Thailand, from 1950 to 1953.
 He was promoted to consul and assigned to first Consulate General Hong Kong (1953–56), then Singapore (1956–58).
 He returned to Hong Kong in 1962 as chief of the political section, a post he held for four years.
 From 1966 to 1968 he became deputy director for the office of research and analysis, East Asian and Pacific affairs, the State Department in Washington, D.C., and then director from 1969 to 1973.

 With the election of Richard Nixon as President of the United States in 1968, Holdridge became a senior staff member for the Far East of the National Security Council, probably upon the recommendation of Henry Kissinger, the incoming National Security Advisor.
 Though not involved with domestic politics, Holdridge would be largely identified with Republican administrations and the real politik policies of Kissinger throughout his later career.

 While serving on the NSC, Holdridge was selected by Kissinger to help lay the groundwork for diplomatic reproachment between the US and Red China.
-He accompanied Kissinger on his secret 1971 trip to the Mainland, and helped draft the protocol agreement between Zhou En-lai and Henry Kissinger that marked the beginning of normalized relations.
+He accompanied Kissinger on his secret 1971 trip to the Mainland, and helped draft the protocol agreement between Zhou Enlai and Henry Kissinger that marked the beginning of normalized relations.
 For his services, he was appointed deputy chief of mission in Beijing, China, for 1973–75.

 Holdridge was then selected by Gerald R. Ford in 1975 to serve as the fourth United States Ambassador to Singapore.
 After the election of Jimmy Carter, Holdridge continued to serve in Singapore until 1978.
-After that he worked for the Central Intelligence Agency until early 1981 as national intelligence officer for East Asia/Pacific, on detail from the State Department.
-In 1981 he became Assistant Secretary of State of East Asian & Pacific Affairs, then was appointed US Ambassador to Indonesia from 1983-86.
+After that, he worked for the Central Intelligence Agency until early 1981 as national intelligence officer for East Asia/Pacific, on details from the State Department.
+In 1981 he became Assistant Secretary of State of East Asian & Pacific Affairs, then was appointed US Ambassador to Indonesia from 1983 to 1986.

 Holdridge is also known for giving the final format for the so-called "Six Assurances" to Taiwan in 1982, formally adopted by the US House of Representatives in 2016.